-- a) Attendance must be kept at all group activities to be used for contact tracing purposes. - b) When an UNVACCINATED INDIVIDUAL becomes presumptive with COVID symptoms, or when ANYONE tests positive for COVID-19, contact tracing must occur to identify people who have had Close Contact1 with them 48 hours prior to the onset of their symptoms OR 48 hours prior to their test sample time/date, whichever is earlier.
+- a) Attendance must be kept at all group activities to be used for contact tracing purposes. - b) When ANYONE tests positive for COVID-19, contact tracing must occur to identify people who have had Close Contact with them 48 hours prior to the onset of their symptoms OR 48 hours prior to their test sample time/date, whichever is earlier.

-3. CLOSE CONTACT & TESTING/MONITORING
+3. CLOSE CONTACT & TESTING

-- a) People who have come into close contact with someone with COVID-19 should be tested to check for infection. - b) Fully vaccinated people should be tested 5-7 days after their last exposure. - c) People who are not fully vaccinated should get tested immediately when they find out they are have been in close contact with a COVID positive individual.
-If their test result is negative, they should test again 5-7 days after their last exposure or immediately if symptoms develop.
+a) People who have come into close contact with someone with COVID-19 should be tested to check for infection 5-7 days after their last exposure or immediately if symptoms develop.